 Mental health coaching service (NewAccess workplaces)

-Comcare has partnered with Beyond Blue to provide NewAccess workplaces to Australian Public Service (APS) agency partners over a two-year period from mid-2020.
+Comcare has partnered with Beyond Blue to provide NewAccess workplaces to Australian Public Service (APS) agency partners since mid-2020.

 In Australia, it is estimated that half the population will experience a mental illness in their lifetime.
 Yet, 65 per cent of affected people are still not receiving the evidence-based care they need and remain untreated.